CDN usage reports

 Reports

 Reports of your bandwidth (you need to be logged in to access this page), traffic and costs.
+These reports are generated every hour.
 Please refer to Get CDN service reports for a documentation of API access to reports and for a detailed description of reports.

 Live reports

-The most recent reports of your bandwidth, traffic and concurrent viewers (the latter for CDN Video and CDN Live services only).
+The most recent reports of your bandwidth, traffic, concurrent viewers (the latter for CDN Video and CDN Live services only) and HTTP status codes.
+These reports are generated every minute.
 Please refer to Get CDN service live reports for a documentation of API access to live reports and for a detailed description of live reports.

 Real time reports